-Our top pick is the WEN 5-Speed Drill Press because it's a decently priced, high-end drill that can bore through metal, wood, and hard plastics at variable drilling speeds.
+Our top pick is the Jet IDP-22 Industrial Drill Press because it's a high-end drill that is capable of drilling through metal, wood, and hard plastics at variable drilling speeds.

-If you are on a tight budget, you could go for the Dremel Drill Press, which is a great tabletop drill press for woodworkers.
+If you are on a tight budget, you could go for the WEN 5-Speed Drill Press, which is a great tabletop drill press for woodworkers.